-If a student receives a failing grade in a course, the instructor will report the last day of attendance.
-This date will be utilized in calculation for return of Title IV (Financial Aid) funds.
+If a student receives a failing grade in a course, the instructor must report the last day the student attended the class.
+This date will be used in the calculation to return of Title IV Federal Financial Aid funds.

 Withdrawals and Return of Federal Financial Aid